SubuhanLathif/React-Projects/QrGenerator/README.md

 To run the QR Generator API project locally, follow these steps :

-1) Clone the repository.
+1) Clone the repository to your local machine.
+2) Navigate to the project directory.
-2) Install dependencies using npm install.
+3) Install dependencies using npm install or yarn install.
-3) Start the development server with npm start.
+4) Start the development server using npm run dev or yarn dev.
+5) Open your browser and visit the specified local server address to view the application.
-4) Enter Your Details, Get Your QR Code and use it anywhere.
+6) Enter Your Details, Get Your QR Code and use it anywhere.

-5) Technologies Used - React.js, QrServer API, HTML/CSS.
+<b>Technologies Used : </b> React.js, QrServer API, HTML/CSS.

 <b>Contributor : </b> <a href="https://subuhanbca.netlify.app/" target="_blank">Subuhan Lathif </a>